tdwg/bdq/tg2/_review/docs/list/bdquc/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# BDQ Use Case Controlled Vocabular
+# BDQ Use Case Controlled Vocabulary

 **Title**<br>
-BDQ Use Case Controlled Vocabular
+BDQ Use Case Controlled Vocabulary

 **Date version issued**<br>
 2025-05-10